JavaScript PDF editor tutorial using pdf‑lib

-In this tutorial, we’ll guide you through building a simple JavaScript PDF editor with pdf-lib.
-Then, we’ll show how to deploy your editor in Nutrient’s JavaScript PDF viewer.
+This tutorial will guide you through building a simple JavaScript PDF editor with pdf-lib.
+Then, it’ll show how to deploy your editor in Nutrient’s JavaScript PDF viewer.

 If you prefer a video walkthrough, check out our step-by-step guide: